demisto/content/Packs/Trello/Integrations/Trello/README.md

 Interact with the Trello task manager
-This integration was integrated and tested with version xx of Trello
+This integration was integrated and tested with version 1.0.0 of Trello
 ## Configure Trello on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.